israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

   - Functions which are part of an object (apart from the global scope) can be deleted with delete.

+ - Any property declared with `let` or `const` cannot be deleted from the scope within which they were defined.

 #### `typeof` Operator

 #### `void` Operator